biocorecrg/SIB_course_nextflow_Nov_2021/docs/first.rst

 Environment control
 ---------------------

 By default Singularity inherits a profile environment (e.g., PATH environment variable).
-This may be convenient for some circumstances, but it can also lead to unexpected problems when your own environment clashes with the default one from the image.
+This may be convenient in some circumstances, but it can also lead to unexpected problems when your own environment clashes with the default one from the image.

 .. code-block:: console
     singularity shell -e fastqc-multi-bowtie.sif